renanpallin/quero-ser-clickbus/testes/backend-developer/solution/README.md

 This is a Spring Boot application with uses MySql database.
 It is possible to identify some well known design patterns, like MVC and Repository.
 Since REST convention was used, the http statuses on the responses has its meaning.

-## Dependencies
-This project uses Gradle to manage code dependencies.
- - Spring Boot
- - Spring Data
- - Hibernate
- - Mysql
- - Docker (to use containers)
- - Docker Compose (to use containers)

 ## Author
 Renan Pallin \<renanpallin@gmail.com\>